mktrm/just-the-docs/docs/navigation-structure.md

 ### Children with children
 {: .text-gamma }

-Child pages can also have children (grandchildren).
-This is achieved by using a similar pattern on the child and grandchild pages.

-1. Add the `has_children` attribute to the child
-1. Add the `parent` and `grand_parent` attribute to the grandchild
+Child pages can themselves have children, recursively.

 #### Example
 {: .no_toc }